-A range of grasses are host to FAW overseas; it remains to be seen what the impact on pastures in Australia will be.
+A range of grasses are host to FAW overseas; it still remains to be seen what the impact on pastures in Australia will be.

 Typical damage symptoms

 FAW damage in many crops is similar to that caused by other caterpillars.
-The larve can cause defoliation, stem damage or damage to reproductive structures, and can cause significant damage and yield loss in some crops.
+The larvae can cause defoliation, stem damage or damage to reproductive structures, and can cause significant damage and yield loss in some crops.
 The amount of damage will depend on the crop stage at which the eggs hatch, the intensity of the infestation, the yield potential of the cropping situation, and a range of other factors, including prevalence of natural enemies.

 If you find damage symptoms, carefully examine the plants for larvae to identify which species are present.
 However, leaf damage will be visible long after larvae have finished their development.
 The condition of emerging leaves (damaged/undamaged) is a better indicator of an active infestation than damage to fully expanded leaves.

-How do FAW and other caterpillars eat holes in leaves without being seen?
+- How do FAW and other caterpillars eat holes in leaves without being seen?
 Take a look at our short video below on FAW shotgun damage in maize.